-Some herbs have been found to be very effective in treating or supplementing therapy for diabetes; notably, fenugreek, bittermelon, turmeric, and gymnema.
-While none of these are stand-alone treatments, in combination with each other and with a healthy diet and doctor’s diagnosis, these alternative remedies can help alleviate many of the negative effects of diabetes.
+Some herbs have been found to be highly effective in treating or supplementing therapy for diabetes; notably, fenugreek, bittermelon, turmeric, and gymnema.
+While none of these are stand-alone treatments, in combination with each other and with a healthy diet and doctor’s diagnosis, these alternative remedies can help alleviate many of the negative effects of canine and feline diabetes.

 Fenugreek has been used for thousands of years in many cultures, ranging from Greek to Chinese, for its medicinal properties.
 Research shows that fenugreek has anti-diabetic properties, namely amino acids that produce an effect similar to insulin.
 A recent trial found fenugreek to improve control of glucose levels and lower resistance to insulin.

 Bittermelon is a vegetable rich in minerals and fiber.
 Because of characteristics that can improve insulin production it has also been used as herbal medicine in many cultures.
 It can help regulate blood sugar levels and some studies show very strong hypoglycemic effects.

 Best known for use in curries and yellow mustard, turmeric has anti-cancer, anti-inflammatory, and anti-diabetic characteristics.
 A study done at Columbia University found that turmeric might reverse the metabolic and inflammatory problems linked with obesity and increase control of blood sugar levels.